+Prior Authorization applies to both In-Network and Out-of-Network Services.
+Not all Services require Prior Authorization (see the list further in this section).
 While Prior Authorization is a requirement for coverage of certain Services under this Plan, Prior Authorization is not a treatment directive.
-The actual course of medical treatment that a Participant chooses remains strictly a matter between the Participant and the Participant's provider and is separate from the Prior Authorization requirements of this Plan.
-Prior Authorization is not a guarantee of benefit payment under this Plan, and a Prior Authorization determination does not supersede other specific provisions of this Plan regarding coverage, limitations, exclusions and Medical Necessity.
+The actual course of medical treatment that a Member chooses remains strictly a matter between the Member and his/her provider and is separate from the Prior Authorization requirements of this Plan.
+Prior Authorization is not a guarantee of benefit payment under this Plan and a Prior Authorization determination does not supersede other specific provisions of this Plan regarding coverage, limitations, exclusions and Medically Necessary Services.

-Services received from Network Providers:
+Services received from In-Network Providers:

-When Services are received from an In-Network Provider, the In-Network Provider is responsible for contacting Providence Health Plan to obtain Prior Authorization.
+When Services are received from an In-Network Provider, the In-Network Provider is responsible for obtaining Prior Authorization.